 - Take a good childbirth class, newborn care class, breastfeeding class, infant CPR class

 - Eat healthy — stay away from sugar

 - Nap when you can

-It may not sound like a lot to some of you, but it actually takes out a huge chunk out of the day.
-By the time I get all of these things done, half of the day is over and I still have to work.
-Because I work full-time for my two companies I feel like I’m failing at completing all of these pregnancy to-do items.
+It may not sound like a lot to some of you, but it actually takes out a huge chunk of the day.
+By the time I get all of these things done, half of the day is over and I still have work to do.
+Because I work full-time, I feel like I’m failing at completing all of these pregnancy to-do items.
 This is when the guilt sets in.
-Now I’m afraid that if I don’t have the birth I want it’ll be due to the fact that I didn’t make the time to do all of these things every day.
+Now I’m afraid that if I don’t have the birth I want, it’ll be because I didn’t make the time to do all of these things every day.
 I might think to myself, “Maybe you didn’t try hard enough.
 Do enough.
 You don’t love your baby enough because you didn’t make the time.”

 - Changing diapers